-To run the obdfilter_survey script, create a normal Lustre configuration; no special setup is needed.
+To run the obdfilter_survey script, create a Lustre configuration using normal methods; no special setup is needed.

 To perform an automatic run:

 - 1. Set up the Lustre file system with the required OSTs. - 2.
 Verify that the obdecho.ko module is present. - 3.
 Run the obdfilter_survey script with the parameter case=disk.
 For example: